aferikoglou/MlabKubeClusterSetup/prometheus/README.md

 # go ahead and install driver which in my case is 510
 sudo apt-get -y install nvidia-driver-510
 ```

+Reboot and make sure everything was installed fine:
 >Note: In the case of a [mig gpu](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) you have to install datacenter drivers [NVIDIA R450+ datacenter driver: 450.80.02+](https://www.nvidia.com/download/driverResults.aspx/165294/).
 Specifically for NVIDIA A30  GPU you will be needing the [460.73.01](https://www.nvidia.com/Download/driverResults.aspx/173142/) driver version.
 Learn more here: https://docs.nvidia.com/datacenter/cloud-native/kubernetes/mig-k8s.html.
 After installing the driver for A30, run the following commands to enable persistence mode:
 ```bash
 sudo -i